Cover letters

 Read our article on Disclosing a criminal record which explores the issues from a range of viewpoints, so you can weigh up what's right for you and feel more confident in explaining this to an employer.

-A covering letter is your chance to market your skills and experience to employers.
+A cover letter is your chance to market your skills and experience to employers.
 They can also be an opportunity to explain how you've managed a disability and how you used these strategies to develop your skills.
-You can also use covering letters to ask for work experience or disclose a criminal record.
-The links below will open examples of covering letters.
+You can also use cover letters to ask for work experience or disclose a criminal record.
+The links below will open examples of cover letters.

 Deciding what you want to do with your career can feel like the start of an exciting journey, but it can also feel daunting if you're not sure where to start.
 Your Career Planning Guide is available to all students, you'll need to be signed in to access the guide.